open-telemetry/oteps/text/0083-component.md

 ## Internal details

-This proposal affects only the OpenTelemtry protocol, and proposes a way to represent the telemetry data in a structural way, here is an example for
+This proposal affects only the OpenTelemtry protocol, and proposes a way to represent the telemetry data in a structured way.
+For example, here is the protobuf definition for metrics:
 metrics:

 ```proto